Skip to main content

 Share the love

 While getting gifts can be great, many of us spend time spring cleaning and throwing things out – only to refill our homes come Christmas.
 If you are in a position to, think about giving to a charity instead of buying more unnecessary items.
 The money most likely won’t make a big difference to you, but it could really make a difference to someone less fortunate.
-At Apt, we donate to RedKite and World Vision in lieu of corporate cards and staff gifts; it’s important to our team to help the wider community at Christmas.
+At Apt, we donate to RedKite, World Vision and Lungitude in lieu of corporate cards and staff gifts; it’s important to our team to help the wider community at Christmas.

 Choose your social events